-• Data Collection
+Section 3: Data Collection

 - Explain the purpose of data collection in the project.
-Will it help to assess need, design and plan, and/or evaluate the intervention?
-What data will you collect? - Describe the procedure that you will use to gather the data for this project. - Identify the data collection method, i.e., telephone interview, face-to-face interview, focus group, survey (administered by telephone, in person, online, or by mail). - Explain whether you will be collecting qualitative data, quantitative data, or both.
-(Remember, qualitative data is nonnumerical, i.e., "the leaves are turning yellow," and quantitative is numerical, i.e., "the leaves average 3.54 cm in length.") - Describe, as best you can, the questions you will be asking and/or the measurements you will be making. - How many questions? - What kind of questions? - What kind of responses, i.e., yes/no, Likert scale, checklist, open-ended? - Sometimes data collection is based on a theory or model just like an intervention.
+Are you doing a needs assessment or an evaluation?
+If you're doing an evaluation, are you doing a process evaluation or an outcome evaluation (or both)? - o Describe the procedure that you will use to gather the data for this project. - Identify the data collection method, i.e., telephone interview, face-to-face interview, focus group, survey (administered by telephone, in person, online, or by mail).
+In the case of a survey, will responses be submitted anonymously? - Explain whether you will be collecting qualitative data, quantitative data, or both.
+(Remember, qualitative data is non-numerical, i.e., "the leaves are turning yellow," and quantitative is numerical, i.e., "the leaves average 3.54 cm in length.") - Describe the questions you will be asking and/or the measurements you will be making. - How many questions? - What kind of questions, i.e., yes/no, open-ended? - What kind of responses, i.e., multiple choice, Likert scale, checklist? - Sometimes data collection is based on a theory or model just like an intervention.
 If your survey or interview/focus group questions are theory-based, explain.
-For example, a needs assessment or evaluation based on the health belief model would include questions to measure perceived susceptibility, perceived severity, perceived benefits, perceived barriers, and/or selfefficacy. - If the agency already has a survey or interview questions ready for use, that is fine.
+For example, a needs assessment or evaluation based on the health belief model would include questions to measure perceived susceptibility, perceived severity, perceived benefits, perceived barriers, and/or self-efficacy. - If the agency already has a survey or focus group questions ready for use, or if agency staff is responsible for creating a new survey, that is fine.
 If not, you may need to create the data collection instrument yourself.
-Include a copy in an appendix. - Describe your sample.
+Include a copy of the data collection instrument in an appendix.
+Note whether you are providing a draft or final version. - If you are creating a new survey for the agency, what is the agency's review process to approve the survey, and how long does it take?
+Will it be approved in time for you to collect the data? - Describe your sample.
 Who will you collect data from?
-How many people? - What will be the timeline for data collection?
-When will it begin and when will it end?
+How many people?
+Are you providing an incentive to participate in data collection? - What is the plan for data collection?
+Will you collect the data by yourself or are other people involved as well?
+When, where, and how will the data be collected?